craftcms/docs/docs/commerce/3.x/dev/element-queries/variant-queries.md

 ### `orderBy`

 Determines the order that the variants should be returned in.
+(If empty, defaults to `sortOrder ASC`.)